 - There's a true story about a suspected German spy being questioned for several days.
 The interrogators had their suspicions, but there was nothing definite, so they let the man go.
 He blurted out, "Danke..."
 The story is also told the other way around - an American spy, after days of interrogation, being told in German, "Well, seems you're not a spy after all, you can go" to which they replied - in English - "Thank you!"

 - And another one about two German spies entering a bar in USA and making the following exchange with the bartender:

 Bartender: Dry? (homophonic to German "drei" - "three")

 - And another one about German infiltrators during Battle of the Bulge:

-- This also nearly tripped up a sympathetic spy, Juan Pujol Garcia, a Spaniard who took it upon himself to feed false information to the Germans (and who was later inducted into the British spy network).
+- Many a German spy was outed in World War II for failing to comprehend the mind-numbingly complicated British Imperial monetary system.
+Until 1971, the complex coinage, nonsensical divisions of currency (240 pennies to a pound, quarters of pennies, etc.), and numerous slang terms for the various denominations meant that merely counting change was extremely difficult for foreigners.
+This also nearly tripped up a sympathetic spy, Juan Pujol Garcia, a Spaniard who took it upon himself to feed false information to the Germans (and who was later inducted into the British spy network).
 Instead of trying to add up the totals on the fake expense accounts from his fake agents in the UK, he simply sent out itemized lists of things (like information) they had supposedly bought.

 - Legend has it that the "Romeo" spies used by East German spymaster Markus Wolf to prey on lonely West German women who had access to relevant information eventually got compromised by German train conductors who noticed their totally unfashionable haircuts as soon as they entered West Germany.